eyal-lezmy/android-things-workshop/README.md

 ### Buzzer

-Turning on an LED when a button is pressed is cool, but turning on an LED**, while playing some sound** when a button is pressed is even cooler.
+Turning on an LED when a button is pressed is cool, but turning on an LED, **while playing some sound** when a button is pressed is even cooler.

 Remember: GPIOs are only for [`true`, `false`] binary operations.
 Either your component is fed by some current, either it is not.
 While it is possible to use GPIO to play some sound, this would mean that you could play only a single and unique tone, that's quite limited.